The problem with magic today

 Do you ever find yourself looking at all of the magic that you’ve bought (books, dvds, downloads, gimmicks, etc..) and wondering what to perform, or how to get better?

-There’s plenty of resources available to learn new magic, but not enough resources on how to do good magic (with even less information about how to get hired!)
+There’s plenty of resources available to learn new magic, but not enough resources on how to do magic well, and even less information about how to get hired!

 Anybody in magic for more than a few years must be aware of the online and local marketplaces available.

 Don’t get me wrong.
 We believe in buying magic, supporting artists, and learning!
 But we also want to keep magicians working on the most important parts of magic; the introspective ones.